-- Community engagement outreach enhancement: - Continued to build the Cops and Clergy program including large group meetings to approximately 55 communities of faith on topics such as: - Overview of the Lynnwood Police Department - Police Use of Force - Lynnwood Community Justice Center - Unmanned Aerial Vehicle (UAV) Program - Law Enforcement Training and Community Safety Act (LETSCA) review and discussion - The last Cops and Clergy meeting for 2020 was in January.
+- 7 Community engagement outreach enhancement: - 8 o Continued to build the Cops and Clergy program including large group meetings to 9 approximately 55 communities of faith on topics such as: - 10 Overview of the Lynnwood Police Department - 11 Police Use of Force - 12 Lynnwood Community Justice Center - Unmanned Aerial Vehicle (UAV) Program - Law Enforcement Training and Community Safety Act (LETSCA) review and discussion - The last Cops and Clergy meeting for 2020 was in January.
 Additional meetings have been postponed due to COVID-19 - Police Kids Camp with 35 local youth participants in 2019.
-Unfortunately, due to COVID-19 the 2020 Police Kids Camp was cancelled - Continued development of Police Chiefs Community Advisory Committee - Enhancements to the provision of professional law enforcement services such as: - The Lynnwood Police Department was re-accredited in 2017 (100% compliance with 132 standards).
+Unfortunately, due to COVID-19 the 2020 Police Kids Camp was cancelled - 20 o Continued development of Police Chiefs Community Advisory Committee - Enhancements to the provision of professional law enforcement services such as: - The Lynnwood Police Department was re-accredited in 2017 (100% compliance with 132 standards).
 We are currently working on preparation for the 2021 re-accreditation process

-- Traffic Section Pedestrian Safety emphasis related to increased pedestrian fatalities 268 24 contacts during pedestrian safety emphasis in October 2019 25 26 Implementation of enhanced de-escalation and persons in crisis response and planning 27 Nearly all staff have been through 40-hour Crisis Intervention Training (CIT).
-State 28 requirement is 8 hours 29 Researched and equipped every patrol vehicle with less lethal options and shields.
-Purchased new tasers to provide operations personnel with additional less lethal options 30 31 Implementation of the 2019-23 Lynnwood Police Department Strategic Plan 32 Implemented jail medical services contract in January 2020 with the Community Health Center of Snohomish County as part of continuing plan to introduce a continuity of care model and future 33 34 program enhancements to provide inmates with care options and linkage to community resources, 35 by partnering with an established community care provider 36 Selected a design firm for the Community Justice Center Project.
-Currently completing schematic 37 design process Highlights and Changes for 2021-2022: 38 39 In the next biennium the Lynnwood Police Department will endeavor to accomplish: 40 Enhanced community/business outreach efforts Department Strategic Plan - 41 Continue with incremental goal and objective achievements as part of 2019-2023 Lynnwood Police 42 - Complete the Community Justice Center design and construction.
-Estimated construction 43 44 completion in November 2022 - 45 Continued inter-departmental and regional collaboration - 46 Continued implementation of crisis response improvement and strategies to include enhanced defensive tactics, de-escalation and scenario-based training models 47
+24 25 0 on Pedestrian Safety emphasis related to increased pedestrian fatalities- 268 ing pedestrian safety emphasis in October 2019 26 • Impl emen tation o of enhanced de-escalation and persons in crisis response and planning 27 28 0 aff have been through 40-hour Crisis Intervention Training (CIT).
+State t is 8 hours 29 30 0 and equipped every patrol vehicle with less lethal options and shields.
+Purchased o provide operations personnel with additional less lethal options 31 ٠ Imp lemen itation of the 2019-23 Lynnwood Police Department Strategic Plan 32 33 34 35 • Snol prog homis gram e h Coun - enhance medical services contract in January 2020 with the Community Health Center of ty as part of continuing plan to introduce a continuity of care model and future ements to provide inmates with care options and linkage to community resources, th an established community care provider 36 37 • cted a gn pro - n firm for the Community Justice Center Project.
+Currently completing schematic 38 Higł nligh ts and d Chan ges for 2021-2022: 39 In th ie ne xt bier nnium t he Lynnwood Police Department will endeavor to accomplish: 40 • Enha anced commu unity/business outreach efforts 41 42 • cremental goal and objective achievements as part of 2019-2023 Lynnwood Police tegic Plan 43 44 • mmunity Justice Center design and construction.
+Estimated construction vember 2022 45 • Cont tinued l inter-c departmental and regional collaboration 46 47 • mentation of crisis response improvement and strategies to include enhanced . de-escalation, and scenario-based training models 48 Chai nges 49 50 • roposed includes significant budgetary reductions due to the financial impacts of economy.
+The bulk of these reductions are accomplished as follows: 51 52 53 54 0 opera (Note: cing budget in jail medical services, jail food and jail supplies as the jail will not be tional when construction on the Community Justice Center starts in mid-2021 : if this project does not move to construction these costs will require a request for get adjustment) 55 0 Salary savings by holding several vacancies to meet budget as follows: 56 Detective (2021-2022) - One current vacancy, unfilled 57 58 Narcotics Sergeant (2021-2022) - Re-assign with no backfill (new vacancy due to retirement) 59 60 Narcotics Detective (2021-2022) - Re-assign vacancy with no backfill (new vacancy due to retirement) 61 1.1 Evidence Officer (2021-2022) - One new vacancy due to retirement 62 1.1 Police Clerk (2022) - Projected vacancy